vinitpol/To_do_app/Readme.md

 **Live Demo**: [To-Do List App](https://to-do-app-alpha-sepia.vercel.app/)

 ## Project Overview
-This **To-Do List** application was developed using **HTML5**, **CSS3**, and **JavaScript** to help users efficiently manage their daily tasks.
+This **To-Do List** application was developed using **HTML5**, **CSS3**, and **JavaScript & Flask** to help users efficiently manage their daily tasks.
 It features a sleek, minimalist design with intuitive functionality, ensuring that organizing tasks is both simple and enjoyable.

 ## Key Features
 - **Add New Tasks**: Quickly input new tasks to keep track of your daily agenda.